 In the kinematically accessible regime, FCC-ee is an excellent machine to discover HNLs~\cite{Blondel:2014bra} and study their properties.
-An analysis was completed for the prompt signals~\cite{Antusch:2016ejd} and reproduced in Ref.~\cite{FCC-CDR2}.
+An analysis was completed for prompt HNL signals~\cite{Antusch:2016ejd} and reproduced in Ref.~\cite{FCC-CDR2}.
 A comparison for various machines and setups was compiled for the European Strategy for Particle Physics Briefing Book~\cite{EuropeanStrategyforParticlePhysicsPreparatoryGroup:2019qin}\footnote{Figure 8.19}.
-The sensitivity to active-sterile mixing, labeled here by $\Theta$, is shown in the summary figure, Fig.~\ref{fig:HNLsummaryBriefing}.
-Figure ~\ref{fig:HNLsummary} shows an updated estimation of different sensitivities for current and proposed detectors including FCC-ee displaced vertex analysis.
+The sensitivity to active-sterile mixing, labeled here by $\Theta$, is shown in the summary figure, Figure~\ref{fig:HNLsummaryBriefing}.
+Figure~\ref{fig:HNLsummary} shows an updated estimation of different sensitivities for current and proposed detectors including an FCC-ee displaced vertex analysis.

 Figure~\ref{fig:HNLsummary_1event} shows the four and one event contours.
-The four event contour corresponds to the 95\% CL exclusion in absence of signal.
-The one event contour shows that for the analysis of the LLP signatures there still is a 63\% probability to observe one event, which, in absence of background, could be sufficient for discovery, all the way down to the see-saw limit around 20-40 GeV.
+The four event contour corresponds to the 95\% confidence level (CL) exclusion in the absence of signal events.
+The one event contour shows that for the analysis of the LLP signatures, there still is a 63\% probability to observe one event, which, in the absence of background events, could be sufficient for discovery, all the way down to the see-saw limit around 20-40 GeV.

 If $N$ is a Majorana fermion, then it can mediate processes that conserve lepton number as well as those that violate lepton number.
-Likewise, if lepton number is violated, then neutrinos must in principle possess Majorana properties~\cite{Schechter:1981bd,Hirsch:2006yk}, though the amount of LNV in practice depends on the underlying model~\cite{Hirsch:2006yk,Duerr:2011zd}.
+Likewise, if lepton number is violated, then neutrinos must in principle possess Majorana properties~\cite{Schechter:1981bd,Hirsch:2006yk}, though the amount of lepton number violation (LNV) in practice depends on the underlying model~\cite{Hirsch:2006yk,Duerr:2011zd}.
 Dirac neutrinos can only participate in processes that conserve lepton number.
-Therefore, differences between Dirac and Majorana $N$ are closely related to differences between lepton number conservation (LNC) and lepton number violation (LNV).
-The availability of LNV decay modes, for instances, leads to a Majorana $N$ having a width $(\Gamma_N)$ that is twice as large as a Dirac $N$.
-This implies that a Majorana $N$ has a mean lifetime $(\tau_N)$, or mean displacement $(d_N)$, that is half as long as that of Dirac $N$.
+Therefore, differences between Dirac and Majorana $N$ are closely related to differences between lepton number conservation (LNC) and LNV.
+The availability of LNV decay modes, for instance, leads to a Majorana $N$ having a width $(\Gamma_N)$ that is twice as large as a Dirac $N$.
+This implies that a Majorana $N$ has a mean lifetime $(\tau_N)$, or mean displacement $(d_N)$, that is half as long as that of a Dirac $N$.